-3. Asheville Custom Homes Prioritize energy-efficient features
+3. Asheville Custom Homes Prioritize Energy-efficient Features

 We’ve reached the tipping point for consumer awareness in regard to sustainability.
 This is true across many sectors of the economy, including real estate.
-The National Association of Realtors’ 2021 Realtors and Sustainability Report for the residential market found that 65% of realtors surveyed said that promoting energy efficiency in home listings was “very or somewhat valuable.”
+The National Association of Realtors’ 2021 Realtors and Sustainability Report for the residential market found that 65% of realtors indicated that promoting energy efficiency in home listings was “very or somewhat valuable.”
 Fifty-five percent of those same respondents found that their clients were at least somewhat interested in green home features.